 TAMU students may also be interested in the Executive Master of Public Service and Administration program, which has the option to specialize in either nonprofit management or public management.
 The university also hosts certificate programs with the same specializations, offering a more direct track into the field for those who desire it.

 Central Texas College boasts an extensive portfolio of online associate degree and certificate programs that can teach students various aspects of business.
 Through Blackboard, students can pursue associate degrees in subjects such as accounting, business administration, business management, hospitality management or logistics and global supply chain management.
-Some of these programs come with the option of a specialization, such as the business management program, which can be specialized into marketing and sales management.
+Some of these programs come with a specialization option, such as the business management program, which can focus on marketing or sales management.

-If you're looking for an online accelerated MBA degree program, the University of North Texas has plenty of options to choose from.
-Students can choose to pursue their MBA with a focus on strategic management, marketing, marketing analytics, supply chain, supply chain analytics or organizational behavior and human resource management.
+If you're looking for an online accelerated MBA degree program, the University of North Texas has plenty of options to choose from: strategic management, marketing, marketing analytics, supply chain, supply chain analytics or organizational behavior and human resource management.
 These programs consist of asynchronous courses that can be completed in eight weeks, with five available start dates per year.
 For students who are not looking for accelerated courses, a regular MBA in marketing is also offered at UNT, as well as M.S. programs in hospitality management or merchandising.

 Online courses at LeTourneau University are delivered in an asynchronous format through the Canvas learning platform.
 Since the university runs on a semester system, courses can be taken in the fall, spring and summer semesters.
 This gives students plenty of opportunities to pursue their preferred online business program at this accredited online college.